 - in Community Affairs Board of Advisors

-To learn more about the BOA visit: http://communityaffairs.ua.edu/board-of-advisors/.
+To learn more about the Board and its initiatives, visit http://communityaffairs.ua.edu/board-of-advisors/.